 However, unlike the transposition of the money laundering directive by EU Member States, implementation cannot be mandatory, and all members will approach their obligations in different ways, and under different timetables.
-Information on the effectiveness of implementation in particular jurisdictions may be obtained through scrutiny of Mutual Evaluation reports, which are published on the FATF website.
+Only those countries listed above under the EU agreed list may be presumed to be equivalent.
+The others are as follows: